nicoleraenair/natural-language-compiler/README.md

 - This formal system effectively models natural language semantics, as described below, and so this project automates the translation of natural language phrases into a simply typed lambda calculus.

 ### Toy Language
-Modelling the entire English language with lambda calculus is outside the scope of this project.
+Translating the entire English language into lambda calculus is outside the scope of this project.
 Instead, we will work with a small subset of English that includes proper nouns, common nouns, determiners, relative clauses, intransitive verbs, transitive verbs, and adjectives.
-This toy language is specified by the following context-free grammar:
+This toy language is specified by the following [context-free grammar](https://en.wikipedia.org/wiki/Context-free_grammar):

 ```
 S -> NP VP